 - Lightning arresters are designed to protect electrical lines and equipment.

-- Modern building protection systems often include a lightning arrester and a meter-based or panel-mounted surge protector at the incoming power service.
+- Building protection systems often include a lightning arrester and surge protection devices.

-There are several different types of surge protectors for lightning.
-Historically, lightning rods were designed to protect buildings and other structures by establishing a low-resistance path to ground.
+Lightning rods were designed to protect buildings and other structures by establishing a low-resistance path to ground.
 If a strike takes place, the rod conducts the harmful electrical current away from the structure and safely to the ground.

 Lightning arresters, which evolved from lightning rods, are installed on transmission and distribution lines to protect electrical lines and equipment.
 During a voltage surge, the unique characteristics of lightning arresters change, sending excess energy through the arresters to the ground; providing additional protection for equipment.
 Lightning arresters do not have the capability of protecting every point on the network, however.
 Facilities in areas that are prone to lightning strikes add another layer of protection by installing their own surge protection system.

 Lightning arresters are a relatively inexpensive solution used on all types of buildings, particularly in regions of the country where a great deal of lightning activity occurs.
 When used alone, lightning arrestors provide line protection for power surges within a facility or from the power company, but may not be capable of handling a direct hit.
 They are useful, however, in combination with other surge protection devices to handle a broad range of electrical surges.